municipal-budget-execution/data-paper/README.md

 ### Overview

 The code in this replication package constructs the analysis files from data provided by State Audit Courts (TCEs).
-One master Python file execute all programs, including the R master file.
+Two master files execute all programs, one for Python scripts and the other for R scripts.

 ### Requirements